ToasterUwU/pycryptometer/README.md

 - list
 - dictonary
 - list filled with dictonarys
-- dictonary filles with lists
+- dictonary filled with lists

 # The Cryptometer Class: